 Bonus: Undercovertourist.com tickets are often cheaper than when buying through Disney!

-Step 3: Parent 1 opens a Marriott Bonvoy Boundless Credit Card and meets the minimum spending requirement for the sign-up bonus.
-Total earned: 100,000 sign-up bonus + 10,000 points from spending
+Step 4: Parent 1 opens a Marriott Bonvoy Boundless® Credit Card and meets the minimum spending requirement for the sign-up bonus.
+Total earned: 100,000 Marriott Bonvoy® points.

-Step 4: Parent 2 opens their own Marriott Bonvoy Boundless Credit Card and meets the minimum spending requirement for the sign-up bonus.
-Total earned: 100,000 sign-up bonus + 10,000 points from spending
+Step 5: Parent 2 opens their own Marriott Bonvoy Boundless® Credit Card and meets the minimum spending requirement for the sign-up bonus.
+Total earned: 100,000 Marriott Bonvoy® points.

-Helpful Tip: When additional Marriott points are required, Chase Ultimate Rewards Points can be transferred to Marriott at a 1:1 ratio.
+Helpful Tip: When additional Marriott Bonvoy® points are required, Chase Ultimate Rewards® Points can be transferred to Marriott at a 1:1 ratio.

-Step 5: Parent 1 opens a Capital One Venture Rewards Credit Card and meets the minimum spending requirement for the sign-up bonus.
-Total earned: 50,000 Venture Miles + 6,000 miles from spending
+Step 7: Parent 1 opens a Capital One Venture Rewards Credit Card and meets the minimum spending requirement for the early spend bonus.
+Total earned: 75,000 miles + 8,000 miles from spending

-Step 6: Parent 2 opens their own Capital One Venture Rewards Credit Card and meets the minimum spending requirement for the sign-up bonus.
-Total earned: 50,000 Venture Miles + 6,000 miles from spending
+Step 8: Parent 2 opens their own Capital One Venture Rewards Credit Card and meets the minimum spending requirement for the early spend bonus.
+Total earned: 75,000 miles + 8,000 miles from spending

 With some planning, a free trip to Disney World is totally possible.
 It will take a little bit of effort and coordination to open and coordinate spending so that you can earn the sign-up bonuses but the memories you will make will be worth it.